candostdagdeviren/candostdagdeviren.com/_posts/2017-03-21-unit-tests-in-server-side-swift-api.md

 Here we go.
 Finally, we have working Swift Server API.
 I tried to explain all steps I did.
 I spent a lot of time to make this app testable.
 I didn't know that folder structure and naming really matters for running tests with Swift.
 If you had some troubles that I didn't mention here, please add them as comments.

 If you liked it, you can use social buttons to share this with your friends.
-If you want to be updated about new blog posts, you can subscribe to my our list.
 You can follow me on [Twitter @candosten](https://twitter.com/CandostEN) and [GitHub](https://github.com/candostdagdeviren/).